Looking to sell online courses, but confused by the huge number of online course platforms?

-Other Standalone Options
+Other Standalone Course Platform Options

-The platforms listed above are my current top picks, but other you may want to check out include:
+The course platforms listed above are my current top picks, but other you may want to check out include:

 Click4Course compares well with well-established platforms like Teachable and Thinkific and seems strong in its testing, survey, and certificate capabilities.
 It also offers the interesting feature of being able to configure whether a site is displayed for internal training – in which case a login screen is presented – or selling courses – in which case a catalog is presented.

 There’s a 30-day free trial (no credit card required) and the month fee is $79 ($65, if paid annually), for unlimited learners plus a 10% processing fee per course sold.

 Pathwright is a company that is clearly focused on making learning experiences effective.
 The course platform reflects that as does the fact that is it one of the only companies listed here that provides learning experience design services (at additional cost, of course).

 The starter plan – which allows for 1000 active learners and unlimited courses – is $99 a month ($89, if paid annually), and Pathwright does not charge any e-commerce fees (though your gateway – e.g., Stripe – still does, as usual).

 Originally developed as WordPress plug-in, Zippy Courses is now a standalone platform.
 The person behind it is Derek Halpern, who is a well-known and respected marketer who certainly knows a thing or two himself about how to create and sell online courses.
 All in all, a very solid platform that will get you up and running – and, of course, selling online courses – quickly.